What is the Mercury Rule (National Emissions Standards for Hazardous Air Pollutants for Coal- and Oil- Fueled Electricity Generating Units)?

 What is the status of regulation?

 After coal- and oil-fueled power plants were determined to be a source category in 2000 and therefore subject to regulation, EPA undertook to regulate mercury from these sources.
 This Bush Administration rule was known as the Clean Air Mercury Rule (CAMR) and would have instituted a cap-and-trade program for mercury emissions.
 A court ruled that EPA must regulate HAPs under Sec.
 112 and not under another section as proposed in CAMR.
 It vacated the 2005 rulemaking.
-EPA's new Mercury Rule, also known as the Mercury and Air Toxic Standards (MATS), was proposed in March 2011 and scheduled to be finalized in November 2011, although it was delayed until December 12, 2011.
+EPA's new Mercury Rule, also known as the Mercury and Air Toxic Standards (MATS), was proposed in March 2011 and was finalized on December 16, 2011.

 Read more from EPA on the Mercury Rule.